USF-IMARS/zoo-taxonomy-to-darwin-core/README.md

 * "Event" is used for cruise, station, sample, subsample from (3)?
 * "ExtendedMeasurementOrFacts" are added from (2), (3)
 * "Occurence Extension" is used for each species from (1)

+### DwC alignment table
+Mapping the variables above to Darwin Core is outlined in [this spreadsheet](https://docs.google.com/spreadsheets/d/13jiEv32KN0AcX6ppZOSt6kZboKRG_ZxmC3VhnHSXEhE/edit?usp=sharing).
+In this sheet the `raw data item id` is reference to numbered lists above.